knguyenOS/aws-cloud-resume-challenge/README.md

 CloudFront generates a unique domain such as `d123abcd89ef0.cloudfront.net`, which can later be replaced with a more human-friendly custom domain name

-#### 2.5 AWS Route53 (DNS) & AWS Certificate Manager (ACM)
+#### 2.5 AWS Route 53 (DNS)
 To make the resume website accessible through a user-friendly custom domain, I registered the domain through [Route 53](https://aws.amazon.com/route53/) and pointed it to the CloudFront distribution using DNS records.

+#### 2.6 AWS Certificate Manager (ACM)
 I then used [Certificate Manager](https://aws.amazon.com/certificate-manager/) to issue an SSL/TLS certificate for my domain, enabling secure HTTPS communication.
 After attaching the certificate to CloudFront, the website could be accessed securely using the custom domain.
 This completes the front-end hosting setup with proper DNS and encryption.

 ![Route53](/Assets/Route53.png)

 ### Stage 3 — Back-End & Database
 This section is about extending local visitor counter (written in JavaScript) to a full API which saves the values in AWS DynamoDB database.

-#### 3.1 Database + Lambda
+#### 3.1 AWS DynamoDB
 For the database layer, I implemented [DynamoDB](https://aws.amazon.com/dynamodb/) as a highly scalable NoSQL data store to track visitor counts reliably.
 I created a single table with a partition key representing the counter ID, which allowed for simple lookups and updates.
-A [Lambda function](https://aws.amazon.com/lambda/) will use DynamoDB’s UpdateItem operation with an increment expression so the counter value is updated safely even under concurrent requests.

 The Lambda function handles two responsibilities:
 - incrementing the counter in DynamoDB
 - returning the updated value to the caller.
+-
 ![DynamoDB](/Assets/DynamoDB.png)

+#### 3.2 AWS Lambda
+A [Lambda function](https://aws.amazon.com/lambda/) will use DynamoDB’s UpdateItem operation with an increment expression so the counter value is updated safely even under concurrent requests.

-#### 3.2 API Gateway
+#### 3.3 AWS API Gateway
 [API Gateway](https://aws.amazon.com/api-gateway/) was used to expose the Lambda function through a secure, public HTTP API endpoint that the frontend could call.
 I created a `/visitor-counter` GET route and connected it to the Lambda function using Lambda Proxy Integration, allowing JSON responses to pass through directly.
 After deploying the API to the `prod` stage, it generated the URL that my JavaScript uses to fetch and update the visitor count.
 I also enabled CORS and ensured the Lambda execution role had permission to update the DynamoDB table, completing the backend integration.

 ### Stage 4 — Frontend & Backend integration
 This stage brings the backend logic into the user interface, enabling real-time dynamic updates to the resume website.